-If we can make a bit of extra cash to spend on yacht maintenance along the way via the blog, then that would be brilliant too.
+It is also possible to earn a bit of pocket money via your blog.
 Getting it all set up takes a bit of time so here is what I have learnt so far and I am sure there is much more!

 - Blog sites – I have chosen to use WordPress as my blogging platform.
 There are lots of others, but from doing my research I decided to give WordPress a go and I have been really impressed.
 You can have a website address with a .wordpress.com at the end, or you can pay about $30.00 per year to have that taken off and just get your own website address.
 There are lots of different formats & layouts you can choose from too.
 I have recently been looking up lots of other sailing blogs to link up with other sailors, and I am now even more sold on the WordPress blog.
 Their formats are so clean and professional looking.
 Click here to start setting up your own WordPress blog.